ArthurZey/arthurzey.github.io/_pages/stubs/physical-fitness.md

 * Notice that the numbers don't line up exactly?
 This is why I deal with ranges, to make calculations a bit easier.
 So I do a bit of fudging within 50ish calories and round to nearest 5-10 grams.
 This also translates into a bit of fudging when it comes to estimating food quantities (eg, 1/4-cup of rice, not 3/16-cups of rice) and exact compositions.
 * I'm pretty loose about protein versus carbs, so I often err on the side of more protein.
 Any protein your body doesn't use gets converted into carbs anyway, and I tend to feel better consuming more protein.
 * Time the protein-carb combinations to be close to workouts.
 Move fat away from workouts.
+* Philosophically/psychologically, this is really important: Once the plan is in place (eg, a particular cut/bulk phase or mesocycle), [adherence to the _process_ is critical, no matter what the scale says, day to day](/goal-oriented-is-process-oriented/).
+I weigh myself daily, but I do _not_ allow that to shake my commitment to the process.
+Just because my weight on a cut doesn't decrease one day as much as I might have liked, that does _not_ mean that I eat fewer calories the next day or decide to go on an ad hoc 10-mile run.
+I trust the process, and I reevaluate and adjust it _only when I've gone through it_.
+Trying to make adjustments mid-stream introduces more statistical noise into an already quasi-chaotic system, making it more difficult to extract useful data about the efficacy of any particular approach.
+Do keep in mind, though, that the committed-to process may itself have built-in adjustment mechanisms or even "escape hatches" (such as the health indicators that tell me it's time to end my cut)--that's not a problem; like "feast" days (that are _not_ "cheat" days), those mechanisms are part of the process, to be evaluated at its conclusion.

 Optimizations that make cuts more bearable for me:
 * unlimited feast days (covered above)